AlexanderWedekind/Time_Table_Sharing/development-log.md

 Maybe together with the learning log this will be usefull reference for future projects, and might be helpfull is I need to speak about what I did here interviews.
 Refer to this in the readme.

-Add new entries to the top of the list to avoid people having to scroll for miles.
+Not sure yet how I'll layout this, but for now I'll add new entries to the top of the list to avoid people having to scroll for miles.

 ### 10/12/24